Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: A Fixed-Parameter Algorithm for the Schrijver Problem

 The algorithm first selects uniformly and independently $m$ random sets $A_1, \ldots, A_m \in \binom{X}{k}_{\mathrm{stab}}$ for $m=b \cdot n^2 \cdot \ln (n/\eps)$, where $b$ is some fixed constant to be determined later (see lines~\ref{line:pick_s}--\ref{line:samples}), and queries the oracle for their colors.
 If the sampled sets include two vertices that form a monochromatic edge in $K(\binom{X}{k}_{\mathrm{stab}})$, then the algorithm returns such an edge (output of type~\eqref{output:a}; see line~\ref{line:output_a}).
 If they include a vertex whose color does not belong to $C$, then the algorithm returns it (output of type~\eqref{output:b}; see line~\ref{line:output_b}).
 Otherwise, the algorithm defines $i^* \in C$ as a color that appears on a largest number of sampled sets $A_t$ (see lines~\ref{line:alpha_s}--\ref{line:alpha_max}).
 It further defines $j^* \in X$ as an element that belongs to a largest number of sampled sets $A_t$ with $c(A_t)=i^*$ (see lines~\ref{line:gamma_s}--\ref{line:gamma_max}).
 Then, the algorithm returns the pair $(i^*,j^*)$ (output of type~\eqref{output:c}; see line~\ref{line:output_c}).

 The running time of the algorithm is clearly polynomial in $n$ and in $\ln(1/\eps)$.
+An output of the algorithm is called valid if it satisfies one of the three conditions described in the statement of the theorem.
 We turn to prove that for every input, the algorithm returns a valid output, of type~\eqref{output:a},~\eqref{output:b}, or~\eqref{output:c}, with probability at least $1-\eps$.
 We start with the following lemma that shows that if the input coloring has a large color class with no popular element, then the algorithm returns a valid output of type~\eqref{output:a} with the desired probability.

 \begin{lemma} Suppose that the input coloring $c$ has a color class $\calF \subseteq \binom{X}{k}_{\mathrm{stab}}$ of size $|\calF| \geq \frac{1}{2|X|} \cdot \big |\binom{X}{k}_{\mathrm{stab}} \big |$ such that every element of $X$ belongs to at most half of the sets of $\calF$.
 Then, Algorithm~\ref{alg:elimination} returns a monochromatic edge with probability at least $1-\eps$. \end{lemma}